denys-potapov/w-net/README.md

 # W-net: Self-Supervised Learning of Depthmap from Stereo Images.

+## About this repo

+THis is an excat copy of https://github.com/LouisFoucard/w-net .
+Added files with locaked deps (dockerfile and requirments), and predict scrpit to predict the depth for images in folder:

+	docker-compose run wnet python predict.py

+## original readme

 <img align="right" src="point_break_gif.gif" >

 W-net is a self-supervised convolutional neural network architecture to learn to predict depth maps from pairs of